vboyev-MSFT/defender-docs/defender-endpoint/enable-network-protection.md

    Set-MpPreference -EnableNetworkProtection Enabled
    ```

-3. For Windows Server, run the following additional commands:
+3. For Windows Server, use the commands listed in the following table:

    | Windows Server version | Commands |
    |---|---|